A proposal is a written offer to solve a technical problem

 a first-rate plan for a proposal requires (1) a careful

-study of the invitation to bid, the specifications,
+study of the invitation to bid, the specifications, and

-and any related papers or information; (2) careful consideration
+any related papers or information; (2) careful consideration

-of background information such as that which may be
+of background information such as that which may be available

-available from Service Engineering; (3) careful analysis
+from Service Engineering; (3) careful analysis of the

-the importance of these points is obvious- certainly
+of these points is obvious- certainly so far as the technical

-so far as the technical solution of a customer’s problem
+solution of a customer’s problem is concerned.

 Study